Physics informed neural networks for continuum micromechanics: Adaptivity and domain decomposition

 \subsection{Conservative PINNs}

-The second technique under investigation is called \textit{conservative PINNs} (CPINNs) and utilizes domain decomposition.
+The second technique under investigation is called \textit{conservative PINNs} (\ah{cPINNs}) and utilizes domain decomposition.

-In contrast to \textit{local} methods like FEM, the PINN approach described in \autoref{sec:pinn} yields a \textit{global} solution $\bm{u}(\bm{x})$ in \autoref{eq:ansatz} of the BVP in \autoref{eq:bvp}.
-This can lead to highly non-convex optimization landscapes and bad local minima, thus complicating the optimization process in \autoref{eq:optimization}.
-To reduce the complexity of the solution, localization by means of a domain decomposition can be formulated \cite{jagtap2020conservative}.
+\ah{The use of a global PINN ansatz described in \autoref{sec:pinn} yields a \textit{global} solution $\bm{u}(\bm{x})$ in \autoref{eq:ansatz} of the BVP in \autoref{eq:bvp}.} This can lead to highly non-convex optimization landscapes and bad local minima, thus complicating the optimization process in \autoref{eq:optimization}.
+To reduce the complexity of the solution, localization by means of a domain decomposition can be formulated \cite{jagtap2020conservative}. \ah{This can be seen as a form of \textit{p}-refinement}.
 In this approach, the domain $\Omega$ from \autoref{eq:bvp} is divided into subdomains $\Omega_{i}$, such that

 where $N$ denotes the number of subdomains $\Omega_{i}$.
 A graphical illustration is shown in \autoref{fig:domain_split}.
 For each subdomain $\Omega_{i}$, the subdomain solution $\bm{u}_i$ of the BVP is provided by a dedicated ANN $\mathcal{N}_i(\bm{x}_i; \bm{\theta}_i)$ with parameters $\bm{\theta}_i$, such that